 to stabilize pelvis and waist during hip flexion.
 It may be necessary

 to completely flex hips before waist flexion is possible as in

 - Knees can flex along with hips to decrease intensity.
 Alternatively,

 exercise can be made easier by lying on flat surface or incline

 - Exercise can be performed with added weight.
 Knees may also

-be kept straigher throughout leg raise to increase intensity.
+be kept straighter throughout leg raise to increase intensity.

-Knees can also be raise to shoulders to dynamically involve Rectus
+Knees can also be raised to shoulders to dynamically involve